mostlyfireproof/memsearch/README.md

 Currently, the program only gets the initial memory.

-I tested it on the game Terraria to change the player's health, and (insert another game here)
+I tested it on the game Terraria to change the player's health and inventory, and the included test.c file to stop the timer.

-*todo: finish the program and writeup*

 ## Future Plans